-Models and ecosystem warming experiments show high agreement that wetland CH_4 emissions will increase per unit area in a warmer climate, but wetland areal extent may increase or decrease depending on regional changes in temperature and precipitation affecting wetland hydrology, so that there is low confidence in quantitative projections of wetland CH_4 emissions.
+Models and ecosystem warming experiments show high agreement that wetland $CH_4$ emissions will increase per unit area in a warmer climate, but wetland areal extent may increase or decrease depending on regional changes in temperature and precipitation affecting wetland hydrology, so that there is low confidence in quantitative projections of wetland $CH_4$ emissions.
 Reservoirs of carbon in hydrates and permafrost are very large, and thus could potentially act as very powerful feedbacks.
-Although poorly constrained, the 21st century global release of CH_4 from hydrates to the atmosphere is likely to be low due to the under-saturated state of the ocean, long ventilation time of the ocean and slow propagation of warming through the seafloor.
-There is high confidence that release of carbon from thawing permafrost provides a positive feedback, but there is low confidence in quantitative projections of its strength. {6.4.7}
+Although poorly constrained, the 21st century global release of $CH_4$ from hydrates to the atmosphere is likely to be low due to the under-saturated state of the ocean, long-ventilation time of the ocean, and slow propagation of warming through the seafloor.
+Release of carbon from thawing permafrost is very likely to provide a positive feedback, but there is limited confidence in quantitative projections of its strength. $\{6.4\}$